wondrousWebWorks/burgersaurus-rex/README.md

 9. Ensure that your virtual environment is activated using the command in step 6

-10. From the terminal in your IDE, migrate the database models to your databse using the command:
+10. From the terminal in your IDE, migrate the database models to your database using the command:

     `python3 manage.py migrate`

-11. Load data into the databse using the following commands:
+11. Load data into the database using the following commands:

     `python3 manage.py loaddata categories.json`
     `python3 manage.py loaddata allergens.json`